Sex verification and intersex athletes at the Olympic Games: 1999–2019: Reversion to suspicion-based testing

+2026: Reinstating SRY testing

+In March 2026, the IOC announced a new policy for women's events, allowing only athletes classified as female through mandatory genetic sex screening to compete in it.
+The IOC stated that the new policy aims to create a consistent rule across all Olympic sports and prioritize fairness and safety during competition, while allowing athletes who do not meet the criteria to compete in male or open categories.

 Criticisms

 Various international medical and sports professionals have, since 1986, advocated for the abolition of sex verification in sport, and specifically the Olympics.
 In 2000, following the 1999 IOC ratification of the 1996 decision to discontinue sex verification, the view was reiterated in the Journal of the American Medical Association; it included commentary that, while the purpose of such tests is to uphold a perceived fairness, the insufficiency of the tests can produce unfair results due to potential inaccuracies and the possibility of both false negatives and false positives.
 The authors also deemed the tests unfair and discriminatory towards female athletes with disorders of sex development (DSD), whom it felt should be considered as women for the purposes of sport, as "few if any plausible athletic advantages exist".
 It also considered the implications for female athletes who "fail" a test (either as an error or through unknowingly having a DSD), in their personal lives and future career, as too severe to impose the tests.

 For several years, sex testing used a suspicion-based approach, which has been criticised as it enables racist discrimination.

 In 2022, the World Medical Association (WMA) demanded the withdrawal of hormone-based regulations, arguing that they discriminate based on gender variation of female athletes.
 The Association also expressed concerns with physicians treating athletes with high levels of endogenous testosterone when the condition is not pathological.

 Other criticisms are that there is no natural physiological limit imposed on male athletes, including those who have, for example, naturally high testosterone compared to their competitors, and that there are many biological factors that produce sporting advantages but "only those associated with gender are used to exclude or disqualify athletes."

+In a joint statement published several days before the official IOC announcement on genetic testing in March 2026, over 100 human rights and other groups criticized the proposed rule change as "a blunt and discriminatory response that is not supported by science and violates international human rights law".